pcmathias/LM-Core-Data-Analysis/README.md

 - Please complete the following survey so we can better understand your R experience and what you want out of the course: [Pre Course Survey](https://forms.gle/QSos2JwqhqUojpA79)
 - The program that we will be using to interact with R during the course is called RStudio.
 We will be using a cloud based RStudio server, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
 Our intent in using a cloud-based platform to minimize possible in-class setup issues.
 - Please follow the instructions in [this presentation](https://github.com/pcmathias/LM-Core-Data-Analysis/blob/master/presentations/00%20-%20Setup_Cloud_Account.pptx) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
-- Link to RStudio.Cloud workspace: https://rstudio.cloud/spaces/19998/join?access_code=MVMM2UkHscHnpf%2FBa04Cb7e%2BBXnUi6g4QpFXVq6c
+- [Link](https://rstudio.cloud/spaces/19998/join?access_code=MVMM2UkHscHnpf%2FBa04Cb7e%2BBXnUi6g4QpFXVq6c) to RStudio.Cloud workspace
    - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
 See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*
 - While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
 See instructions below.

 ### Installing RStudio onto your own computer